How Medicine Defines You May Cause You More Problems

 Many of the underlying causes of depression, however, are very well defined and can be tested for and quickly corrected.
 The biochemical pathways in the body that influence mood, and how toxins, infections and allergies affect mood, are all very well defined.

 What’s required to improve mood is to view patients holistically.
-To help them with appropriate counseling, cognitive behavioral therapy, emotional freedom technique (EFT).
+To help them with appropriate counseling, cognitive behavioral therapy or eye movement desensitization and reprograming (EMDR).
 To get them exercising and improving their sleep.
-And to provide that the nutrients that feed the energy and mood pathways in the brain through improving the diet and taking dietary supplements, not drugs.
-Therefore, there’s no incentive for the pharmaceutical industry to really develop effective treatments because it goes against their financial interests.
+And to provide that the nutrients that feed energy and mood pathways in the brain through improving the diet and taking dietary supplements, not drugs.
+There’s no incentive for the pharmaceutical industry to really develop effective treatments because it goes against their financial interests.
 And since the pharmaceutical industry defines most of the medical education in this country, conventionally educated physicians never study the underlying biochemical causes of diseases.

 While the effects of specific nutrients and pathways of depression are well documented, conventional medicine ignores them.
 Instead of providing customized treatments based on a person’s specific biochemical needs, conventional medicine adopts a one-size-fits-all approach to depression by prescribing antidepressant medications.
 These medications fall into two classes—selective serotonin reuptake inhibitors (SSRI) and selective serotonin and norepinephrine reuptake inhibitors (SNRI).
 Examples of SSRI medications include Zoloft, Lexapro, Celexa, and Prozac, and an example of a SNRI medication is Welbutrin.